Resourcesarrow_forwardBlogarrow_forwardBusiness credit

 Let’s first explain what each of these types of financing mean.

-We’ll start with a business line of credit.
-Think of a business line of credit like a credit card.
+Business lines of credit (LOCs) work a lot like a credit card.
 You get approved to borrow up to a specific credit limit, and you can borrow as much as you need, when you need it.
 When you pay it back, you can borrow again.

-Small business loans are harder to categorize as they can take many forms, including traditional bank term loans, small microloans from nonprofit lenders, online business loans, or loans guaranteed by the SBA.
+Small business loans can take many forms, including traditional bank term loans, small microloans from nonprofit lenders, online business loans, or loans guaranteed by the SBA.

 Finally, tradeline is simply another word for account, and there are different types of tradelines—including loans and lines of credit.

-However, when used in the context of building business credit, it may refer to trade credit (for example, supplier or vendor credit, like net-30 accounts), as well as accounts like Nav Prime that report.
-That’s how we’ll use it here.
+However, when used in the context of building business credit, it may refer to trade credit (for example, supplier or vendor credit, like net-30 accounts), as well as accounts like Nav Prime that report to business bureaus.1 That’s how we’ll use it here.

-Just understand that technically any account that appears on your credit report can be considered a tradeline.
+Just understand that technically any account that appears on your credit report may be considered a tradeline.

 Tradelines of all types, including business loans and lines of credit, are critical when it comes to building your business credit file.
 These accounts provide valuable information about how your business manages its financial obligations.